GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (74) .md

 **At Higher Tiers**: For every tier beyond minimum, the save is made with a +1 bonus and increases the casting time by 1 minute.

 **Critical Failure**: You must perform an incapacitation save with a penalty equal to the spell's tier.
 A critical failure will not kill you, but you will receive a wound.

+#### Remit

+**Minimum Tier**: 2

+**Casting Time**: 7 actions

+**Range**: 10 yards

+**Duration**: 2 hours divided by the spell's tier.

+**Effect**: You cause the effect of gravity on the mass of a creature/object you target within range, cause ings effective weight to be divided by up to half of the spell's tier.
+It functions in all other respects that same.
+A critical success from the spellcheck can grant the benefits of an additional spell tier.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the duration by half an hour (before dividing per the spell tier) or have the range is increased by 5 yards.

+**Critical Failure**: You accidentally effect yourself, but suffer a level of fatigue in the process.

 #### Resend